blackat/slides/slides-list/sl-angular-compiler-deep/md-files/02-angular-compilation-steps.md

 ![alt text](./images/compiler-steps.png)

 - Ask TypeScript to check any errors:
-  - in the application
+  - in the application;
-  - in the templates (expression validations)
+  - in the templates (expression validations).

 ## Emit